missionpinball/mpf-docs/docs/code/api_reference/api_reference_misc_components.md

 # Miscellaneous Components

-There are several other components and systems of MPF that don’t fit into any of the other categories.
+There are several other components and systems of MPF that don't fit into any of the other categories.
 Those are covered here.

 * [Ball Search](misc_components/BallSearch.md)
 * [File Manager](misc_components/FileManager.md)